shohart/Python-projects/README.md

 # UDEMY Python Projects

-This is a repository of Python projects created for the Udemy course "Python Projects for Beginners".
+This is a repository of Python projects created during UDEMY course "The Complete Python Bootcamp".

 ## Contents